-Aware that his tender was now unprofitable, the respondent renegotiated to keep his business afloat and avoid the financial penalty clause applied to the appellants should the project overrun, whereupon both parties agreed to continue working together on the condition that a further £10,300 would be paid in incremental payments of £575 for each flat completed, however when the respondent left the project only £1,500 had been paid and only seventeen of the twenty-seven flats were substantially completed.
+Aware that his tender was now unprofitable, the respondent renegotiated to keep his business afloat and avoid the financial penalty clause applied to the appellants should the project overrun; whereupon, both parties agreed to continue working together on condition that a further £10,300 would be paid in incremental payments of £575 for each flat completed; however, when the respondent left the project, only £1,500 had been paid and only seventeen of the twenty-seven flats were substantially completed.

-Initially seeking around £33,000 in damages the respondent reduced his claim to around £11,000, citing that the appellants had breached the terms of their oral agreement; whereas the appellants argued that the agreement to pay the additional £10,300 was unenforceable due to non-completion, and that no consideration had been given by the respondent during revision of the original contract.
+Initially seeking around £33,000 in damages, the respondent reduced his claim to around £11,000, citing that the appellants had breached the terms of their oral agreement, while the appellants argued that the agreement to pay the additional £10,300 was unenforceable due to non-completion and that no consideration had been given by the respondent during revision of the original contract.

-Argued in the Kingston-Upon Thames County Court the judge found that while the flats had not been completed there had been sufficient consideration as to allow calculable damages of around £11,800, and awarded accordingly, while presented to the Court of Appeal the issues around payment for incomplete performance of a contract and the argument for lack of consideration were given closer examination before the Court noted how p.126, para.183 of Chitty on Contracts stated that:
+Presented to the Court of Appeal, the issues around payment for incomplete performance of a contract and the argument for lack of consideration were given closer examination, before the Court noted how p.126, para.183 of Chitty on Contracts, stated that:

 “The requirement that consideration must move from the promisee is most generally satisfied where some detriment is suffered by him e.g. where he parts with money or goods, or renders services, in exchange for the promise.
 But the requirement may equally well be satisfied where the promisee confers a benefit on the promisor without in fact suffering any detriment.”

-Thus the Court dismissed the appeal on grounds that the respondent’s agreement to continue working toward completion of the flats provided a degree of benefit to the appellants, because failure to do so rendered them subject to the penalty clause, while the Court finally reminded the parties that:
+Thus, the Court dismissed the appeal, on grounds that the respondent’s agreement to continue working toward completion of the flats provided a degree of benefit to the appellants, as failure to do so rendered them subject to the penalty clause, while the Court finally reminded the parties that: